alecmoran7/PhasmophobiaRandomizer/README.md

 # How to run
 ## Windows
 - Extract PhasmoPhobiaRandomizer-main.zip
-- Double click run.bat to start the program.
+- Double click Run.bat to start the program.

 ## Linux
 - Extract PhasmoPhobiaRandomizer-main.zip